Program

 About Stephen.
 Research in the lab focuses on plant population and evolutionary genomics, with a particular focus on the causes and consequences of reproductive system evolution, and on understanding the genomic extent and dynamics of plant adaptation.
 Our goals are to use population and evolutionary genomics to test long-standing evolutionary theory, and to apply evolutionary perspectives to better understand genome structure and function.

-Preliminary talk title: Adaptation and maladaption in plant genome
+Talk title: Adaptation and maladaption in plant genome

 Ravinder Kanda